 Four of the teaching unions which make up the Northern Ireland Teachers' Council (NITC) have declared industrial action primarily in relation to a pay dispute.
 This includes non-co-operation with the Education and Training Inspectorate (ETI).
-Prior to the inspection, the school informed the ETI that none of the teachers, including the principal, would be co-operating with the inspectors.
+Prior to the inspection, the school informed the ETI that the principal and staff would not be co-operating with the inspectors.
 The ETI has a statutory duty to monitor, inspect and report on the quality of education under Article 102 of the Education and Libraries (Northern Ireland) Order 1986.
 Therefore, the inspection proceeded and the following evaluations are based on the evidence as made available at the time of the inspection.

-2. Views of children, parents and staff
+2. Views of parents and staff